Numerical Simulation

 recovers the spectrum from the background, with any

-positive value of the -parameter less than or equal to one.
+-parameter less than or equal to one.
 The

 result (coinciding with the theoretical one) is shown in the